 Likewise, DNA and RNA screening technologies have challenges finding Stage 1 cancers.
 Due to the size of early-stage tumors, the amount of DNA or RNA fragments present in the blood is usually much less, thereby making detection that much harder.

 For example, one of the leading DNA technologies called GRAIL found 39% of Stage 1 cancers.
 Another test called Thrive found 27.1% to 31.1% of cancers using DNA and protein markers in the blood.
 See the slide deck on the INVEST page for links to these study results.

 In our testing to date, we have identified a far greater percentage of patients at risk of early-stage cancer.
 This makes sense, because even precancerous tissue produces the altered sugar marker that our test identifies, and thus there is a much larger amount of the marker present.

 A simple analogy would be: looking for DNA in the blood is like looking for a needle in a haystack, whereas looking for the altered sugar marker is more like evaluating the composition of the haystack itself.

 These tests are very safe and noninvasive.
 There is no radiation, as found with mammograms or CT scans.
 No blood is required and so there is no need for needles or a blood draw.

 No, these tests will be very reasonably priced.
-The exact cost will not be available until we launch later this year.
+The exact cost will not be available until we launch.

 However that said, a 3 piece kit that will screen the lung, colon and breast for ladies or the lung, colon and prostate for men, will be a fraction of the cost of the current colon screen that checks for blood and DNA in the stool.

-Basically we will screen 3 organs for a fraction of the cost to screen just the colon.
+Basically we expect to screen 3 or 4 organs for a fraction of the cost to screen just the colon.